basho/riak_shell/README.md

 Extending The Riakshell
 -----------------------

-Riakshell using a 'magic' architecture with convention.
+Riakshell uses a 'magic' architecture with convention.

 Riak modules with names like:
 ```